telamonian/jupyter-app/README.md

     - Sets the installation directory for Jupyter app.
 When `./install` is run, the new app will be created at `${APP_DIR}/${APP_NAME}.app`.
     - Default = `/Applications`
 - `JUPYTER_CMD`
-    - Should be "notebook" for standard jupyter notebook, or "lab" for jupyterlab.
+    - Should be "lab" for jupyterlab, or "notebook" for standard jupyter notebook.
-    - Default = `"notebook"`
+    - Default = `"lab"`
 - `APP_BASE`
     - The browser used by Jupyter app.
 Needs to be one of chrome | chromium.
     - Default = `chromium`